 So whilst the candle is cooling for best results you should leave the lids off until they are completely cooled.

-Whilst the candle is going through the curing process they can be stored with the lids on.
+Whilst the candle is going through the curing process it can be stored with the lids on.

 Why should I make candles myself?